Mary Philipse

 The family lived there until 1775.
 Roger fled to England at the onset of the Revolution.
-In October, 1779, the New York Act of Attainder, or Confiscation Act named landowners who acted injurious to the state, declared them guilty of "overt acts of high treason," and stated they shall "suffer death" without the right of judicial recourse.
+In October 1779, the New York Act of Attainder, or Confiscation Act named landowners who acted injurious to the state, declared them guilty of "overt acts of high treason," and stated they shall "suffer death" without the right of judicial recourse.
+In 1779, the government of the Colony of New York seized both Morris' personal property and Mary's inheritances.

 Only three women were named traitors in the American Revolution, convicted under this New York law of "high treason".
-Mary (Philipse) Morris was one of them.
-The United States Constitution later forbid legislative bills of attainder: in federal law under Article I, Section 9, and in state law under Article I, Section 10.
-In 1779, the government of the Colony of New York seized both Morris' personal property and Mary's inheritances.
-Mary escaped to England at the close of the war.
+Mary (Philipse) Morris was one of them; she escaped to England at the close of the war.
+The United States Constitution later forbade legislative bills of attainder: in federal law under Article I, Section 9, and in state law under Article I, Section 10.

 Despite assurance of restitution in the 1783 Treaty of Paris no compensation was forthcoming.
-The family relocated to England.

 It was later found that a provision in the couple's prenuptial agreement creating a life trust transferable to their children had protected her Highland Patent inheritance from the 1779 bill of attainder.
 In 1809 the Morris heirs finally received from John Jacob Astor £20,000 sterling for their rights to the disputed lands.

-Mary died in York, England at the age of 96.
+Mary died in York, England at the age of 95.
 A monument is erected over her grave at St Saviour's Church there.